ilan2505/Ex2/README.md

   * edgeSize()  --> Returns the number of edges (assume directional graph) in O(1).
   * getMC()  --> Returns the Mode Count - for testing changes in the graph.

-# 2) MyDirectedWeightedGraphAlgorithms
+# 2) Algo
  This class is an implementation of DirectedWeightedGraphAlgorithms.
- In the folder "Tests" with have the JUNIT test of this class.
+ The JUNIT test of this class is AlgoTest

  Objects of this class :
  * DirectedWeightedGraph e